Skilrok/bfrpg_mud/CI_FIX_README.md

 ### E501 (Line too long)
 - Break the line at a logical point
 - Use Python's implicit line continuation within parentheses, brackets, or braces
-- Use explicit line continuation with backslashes (less preferred)

 ### E722 (Bare except)
 - Replace `except:` with `except Exception:`